The One Product You Need For The Holiday Party Season

 If you agree, and love a sparky eyeshadow, but have yet to find a formula that feels fresh for the season, we've got you covered.
 Ahead, we've broken down the most innovative, top-rated shimmer eyeshadows out there: the winners (and silver medalists) of the R29 2019 Beauty Innovator Awards.

-Whether you want a full palette of bronzy, crease-resistant shades or an easy potted cream you can blend with your fingertips, scroll to find your new favorite shimmery eyeshadow ahead.
+Whether you want a full palette of bronzy, crease-resistant shades or an easy potted cream you can blend with your fingertips, scroll to find your new favourite shimmery eyeshadow ahead.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.